Gaurav9693089415/Age-gender-detection/README.md

 ## Acknowledgements

 * UTKFace Dataset for labeled face images
-* PyTorch and OpenCV for deep learning and image processing
+* OpenCV for deep learning and image processing
 * Gradio for building the interactive interface
 * DVC for data and model version control